-This road trip begins in St. George, the regional capital of Dixie.
+This road trip begins in St. George, the regional capital of the Greater St. George-area.
 St. George is one of the country’s fastest-growing urban areas, largely due to the popularity of the weather (and nearby Nevada casinos) among retirees.
 The city’s population grew by about 50 percent between 2000 and 2010 to about 80,000.

 Given its attractiveness, this location could evolve into a miniature Phoenix.
 Fortunately, much of the country in this corner of Utah is public land, which should somewhat limit the coming sprawl.
 St. George was named, incidentally, not for the British saint who killed dragons but for the Latter-Day Saint (and apostle) George A. Smith, who selected the original families called by the church to settle the region.